Blood Death Knight Talents Guide

 Your stacks are generated via shadow damage, with special shadowfrost damage netting you extra stacks.
 The Deathbringer talent tree arms you with a range of talents that make all of this very manageable just by executing your rotation.
 To highlight some of these key talents

 So the good thing from this straight away is that for all your marrowrends now you will basically be always casting them at a reduced cost, which is amazing for our gameplay loop.
-When you cast your empowered marrowrend it will also trigger the capstone of the Deathbringer hero talent tree Exterminate, this causes thematically awesome Scythes to strike out at enemies around you, Exterminate also has a small chance to re-apply Reaper’s Mark to a target (build the stacks again and away you go).
+When you cast your empowered marrowrend it will also trigger the capstone of the Deathbringer hero talent tree Exterminate, this causes thematically awesome Scythes to strike out at enemies around you, Exterminate also reaps a Bonestorm for 2 seconds after you use it, luckily this extends our active bonestorm and doesn’t conflict at all rotationally.

 So When Do I Send Reaper’s Mark?